 - Local constraints.
 Ports, especially large gateways, face a wide array of local constraints that impair their growth and efficiency.
 The lack of available land for expansion is among the most acute problems, an issue exacerbated by the deepwater requirements for handling larger ships.
 Increased port traffic may also lead to diseconomies as local road and rail systems are heavily burdened.
 Environmental constraints and local opposition to port development are also of significance.
-Port regionalization thus enables to circumscribe local constraints by externalizing them partially.
+Port regionalization thus enables to avoid local constraints by partially externalizing them.

-Regionalization is a process that can take place both of the foreland and the hinterland with the goal to provide continuity between the maritime and inland freight transport systems.
+Regionalization is a process that can take place both on the foreland and the hinterland with the goal of providing continuity between the maritime and inland freight transport systems.